Back to National Guide

 Hiring a Licensed Carpenter in WA

 In Western Australia, builder registration is managed by Building and Energy (DEMIRS).
 For fencing work that requires a building permit or is valued over $20,000, registration is required.
-For smaller fencing jobs, registration is not mandatory but using a registered contractor provides better consumer protection.
+For smaller fencing jobs, registration is not mandatory, but using a registered contractor provides stronger consumer protection.

 Ask for: